rems-project/cerberus/backend/cn/README.md

 and their dependencies.

-1. Install a recent version of OCaml (we are using 5.0.0) and the opam package manager for OCaml, following the instructions at
+1. Install a recent version of OCaml (we are using 5.0.0 -- 5.2.0) and the opam package manager for OCaml, following the instructions at
 <https://ocaml.org/docs/install.html>.
 (Remember to initialise opam
 via `opam init` after the installation of opam.)

-2. Install the GMP and MPFR libraries, and Python (a dependency of Z3).
-On a Ubuntu system this is done via `sudo apt install libgmp-dev libmpfr-dev python2.7` .
+2. Install the GMP and MPFR libraries, and Z3.
+On a Ubuntu system this is done via `sudo apt install libgmp-dev libmpfr-dev z3` .

 3. Install the `dune` OCaml build system and Lem via